Banff National Park: Conservation

 Since the original Rocky Mountains Park Act, subsequent acts and policies placed greater emphasis on conservation.
 With public sentiment tending towards environmentalism, Parks Canada issued major new policy in 1979, which emphasized conservation.
 The National Parks Act was amended in 1988, which made preserving ecological integrity the first priority in all park management decisions.
-The Act also required each park to produce a management plan, with greater public participation.
+The act also required each park to produce a management plan, with greater public participation.

 In 1984, Banff was declared a UNESCO World Heritage Site, Canadian Rocky Mountain Parks World Heritage Site, together with the other national and provincial parks that form the Canadian Rocky Mountain Parks, for the mountain landscapes containing mountain peaks, glaciers, lakes, waterfalls, canyons and limestone caves as well as fossil beds.
 With this designation came added obligations for conservation.

 During the 1980s, Parks Canada moved to privatize many park services such as golf courses, and added user fees for use of other facilities and services to help deal with budget cuts.
 In 1990, the town of Banff was incorporated, giving local residents more say regarding any proposed developments.

 In the 1990s, development plans for the park, including expansion at Sunshine Village, were under fire with lawsuits filed by Canadian Parks and Wilderness Society (CPAWS).
 In the mid-1990s, the Banff-Bow Valley Study was initiated to find ways to better address environmental concerns, and issues relating to development in the park.

 Geography

-Banff National Park is located in the Rocky Mountains on Alberta's western border with British Columbia in the Alberta Mountain forests ecoregion.
+Banff National Park is in the Rocky Mountains on Alberta's western border with British Columbia in the Alberta Mountain forests ecoregion.
 By road, the town of Banff is 128 km west of Calgary and 401 km southwest of Edmonton.
 Jasper National Park borders Banff National Park to the north, while Yoho National Park is to the west and Kootenay National Park is to the south.
 Kananaskis Country, which includes Bow Valley Wildland Provincial Park, Spray Valley Provincial Park, and Peter Lougheed Provincial Park, is located to the south and east of Banff.

 The Trans-Canada Highway passes through Banff National Park, from the eastern boundary near Canmore, through the towns of Banff and Lake Louise, and into Yoho National Park in British Columbia.
 The Banff townsite is the main commercial centre in the national park.
-The village of Lake Louise is located at the junction of the Trans-Canada Highway and the Icefields Parkway, which extends north to the Jasper townsite.
+The village of Lake Louise is at the junction of the Trans-Canada Highway and the Icefields Parkway, which extends north to the Jasper townsite.